7 Tips on How to Achieve a Happy Classroom

 6. Give students a break.

-Students learn best when they’re given a chance to rest their brain throughout the school day.
+Students learn best when they’re given a chance to rest their brains throughout the school day.
 The purpose is to refocus students and prevent mental burnout.
 After each lesson, give students some time off.
 Even a 5-minute break will go a long way.
+Check out 9 Brain Breaks for Elementary Students.

 7. Allow students to get social.